 My motto: save as much as you can.

 I keep a rough budget, but I also just try not to spend any more than I set for needed activities (grocery shopping, personal items, hobbies/fun).

-In addition to a personal budget, I keep track of any income and expenses for my blog to ensure I do not have any spending that can be cut back or eliminated.
+In addition to a personal budget, I keep track of any income and expenses for my business to ensure I do not have any spending that can be cut back or eliminated.

-It was about 3 years ago when I started to take a closer look at my bank account and my jaw crushed through the ground.
+It was about 3 years ago when I started to take a closer look at my bank account and my jaw crushed all the way through the ground.

 I was spending way too much money on food.
-Almost every day I was going out with co-workers or friends and spending a heavy dollar on food I could have just made myself.
+Almost every day I was going out with co-workers or friends and spending too much on food I could have just made myself.
 That’s when I realized this habit of picking up food had to end.

 I get it.
 The hustle and bustle can tempt everyone to grab a coffee from their local coffee shops.

 However, coffee is another one of those things that I realized I was spending way too much money on.
 Instead of grabbing Starbucks coffee just about every day, we buy a large bag of Starbucks coffee beans and make it at home.

 Besides, we never have to worry about a cup of coffee that’s stale, cold, or watery.
 We control how our coffee comes out - and it’s delicious every single time.